cosmos/cosmos-sdk/store/streaming/README.md

 `streamers` contains a mapping of the specific `StreamingService` implementation name to the configuration parameters for that specific service.
 `streamers.x.keys` contains the list of `StoreKey` names for the KVStores to expose using this service and is required by every type of `StreamingService`, other options will be specific to the implementation.
+In order to expose *all* KVStores, we can include `*` in this list.
+An empty list is equivalent to turning the service off.

-In the case of the file streaming service, `streamers.file.writeDir` contains the path to the directory to write the files to, and `streamers.file.prefix` contains an optional prefix to prepend to the output files to prevent potential collisions with other App `StreamingService` output files.
+In the case of the file streaming service, `streamers.file.write_dir` contains the path to the directory to write the files to, and `streamers.file.prefix` contains an optional prefix to prepend to the output files to prevent potential collisions with other App `StreamingService` output files.

 The `ServiceConstructor` accepts `AppOptions`, the store keys collected using `streamers.x.keys`, a `BinaryMarshaller` and returns a `StreamingService` implementation.
-The `AppOptions` are passed in to provide access to any implementation specific configuration options, e.g. in the case of the file streaming service the `streamers.file.writeDir` and `streamers.file.prefix`.
+The `AppOptions` are passed in to provide access to any implementation specific configuration options, e.g. in the case of the file streaming service the `streamers.file.write_dir` and `streamers.file.prefix`.

 ```go
 streamingService, err := constructor(appOpts, exposeStoreKeys, appCodec)